surbhi2408/Newsgyan/README.md

 # Newsgyan

-It is a web application made using Spring Framework as backend where the user can login and can read newspaper according tho the category selected.
+It is a web application made using Spring Framework as backend where the user can login and can read newspaper according the category selected.

 The project has followed a 3-Layered Spring Architecture.